-On Friday, July 19th, Jake and I trekked 45 minutes across town to our holistic doctor’s office.
+On Friday, July 19th, Jake and I trekked 45 minutes across town to our integrative MD’s office.
 What did she have to say about Jake’s increased food allergies?

 First off, she didn’t appear to be very surprised.
-His food allergies have always been all over the place and this is because his digestive system doesn’t function correctly … something we’ve known all along.
+His food allergies have always been all over the place and she thinks it’s because his digestive system doesn’t function correctly.
 The things we have done in the past year have helped him cognitively, but haven’t been enough from a gut standpoint to heal the allergy problem.
 That being the case, we need to amp up what we are doing to heal his digestive system.

 It was also reassuring to hear that it is very common for allergy test results to vary, even on a daily basis.
-If Jake’s body was reacting severely to fish, it could have made intolerances or slight allergies appear more elevated and the results might have been much different if some of those things were tested individually.
+For example, if Jake’s body was reacting severely to the histamine prick for fish, it could have made intolerances or slight allergies appear more elevated and the results might have been much different than if some of those things were tested individually.
 Therefore, the chances of him going into true anaphylactic shock if he comes into contact with those new allergens is probably unlikely.

 So where do we go from here?
 What does Phase Two look like?